 Friends and family

-If you feel comfortable speak to someone in your immediate network of friends.
+If you feel comfortable, speak to someone in your immediate network of friends.
 And even if your family is not local, they may be able to give you the reassurance and guidance you need.

 University counselling service

 Most universities and colleges have a free and confidential in-house counselling service you can access, with professionally qualified counsellors and psychotherapists.
-Many universities also have a mental health adviser who can help you access the support you need.
+Many universities also have a mental health advisor who can help you access the support you need.

 You can usually find out what they offer and how to make an appointment in the counselling service section of your university or college’s website.
 This free service in universities is available to both undergraduates and postgraduates.

 As well as counselling or therapy, you may also be entitled to “reasonable adjustments” such as extra time in exams, extensions on coursework, and specialist mental health mentor support.